davhunt/app-prfv2/README.md

 ## Output

 All output files will be generated under the current working directory (pwd).
-The main output of this App is the "prf" directory which contains NIFTI files polarAngle, eccentricity, receptive field size (rfWidth), R2, exponent, gain, and mean volume of each grayordinate.
+The main output of this App is the "prf" directory which contains NIFTI files polarAngle, eccentricity, receptive field size (rfWidth), and R2 of each voxel.

 ### Dependencies